plone/meta/README.md

 tox -e dependencies
 ```

-Note: these `tox` environments are not run on GitHub Actions as of now.
+Note: this `tox` environment does not run on GitHub Actions as of now.